openstack-archive/cookbook-openstack-network/README.md

 ============

 - Chef 12 or higher
-- chefdk 0.9.0 for testing (also includes berkshelf for cookbook dependency resolution)
+- chefdk 0.9.0 or higher for testing (also includes berkshelf for cookbook dependency resolution)

 Platform
 ========